Intercountry Adoption Northern Territory: Process, Wait Times & Costs

 Stage 1: Expression of Interest and Domestic Assessment

 The process starts with an Expression of Interest to the NT Adoption Unit.
-You must declare that you have no history of child abuse, child abduction, or previous adoption rejections.
+You must honestly disclose relevant criminal, child-protection, prior adoption, and child-removal history.
 If your EOI is accepted, you attend the mandatory two-day adoption training program — the same training required for domestic applicants — plus additional modules covering the specific needs of children adopted from overseas, including language acquisition and what researchers call "cultural grief."

-After training, a Territory Families social worker conducts the home study: multiple interviews covering your upbringing, relationship history, parenting philosophy, financial stability, and capacity to support a child whose cultural background differs from your own.
+After training, a DCF social worker conducts the home study: multiple interviews covering your upbringing, relationship history, parenting philosophy, financial stability, and capacity to support a child whose cultural background differs from your own.
 You will need medical reports, financial statements, reference letters, and an Ochre Card (Working with Children clearance).
-The home study report then goes to the Adoption Panel, a group of senior TFHC staff who make the final approval decision.
+The home study report then goes to the Adoption Panel, a group of senior DCF staff who make the final approval decision.

 Stage 2: Federal Processing

-Once approved at the NT level, your dossier is sent to the Attorney-General's Department for federal-level processing.
-The federal team then forwards the application to the partner country's central authority.
+Once approved at the NT level, your application proceeds through the Commonwealth intercountry adoption framework, involving the Attorney-General's Department and DFAT, before it is sent to the partner country's central authority.

 Stage 3: Matching and Referral